Most similar articles you may have read mention October, November, and December as the best times.

 Having a warehouse clearance helps to clear discontinued units, floor models, and outlet products (scratched or dented products).

 We have three, in January, May, and October.

-Labor Day and Black Friday are the best times to buy in Boston this year, followed by President's Day and then Memorial Day in 2018.
+President's Day, Labor Day, and Black Friday are the best times to buy in Boston this year.

 A Note About Pricing